homebrewltd/.github/profile/README.md

 ~~We sell coffee~~.
 We train AI models.

 Homebrew is an AI research lab.
-Our mission is to build human-augmenting AIs that run energy-efficiently on earth-friendly hardware.
+Our mission is to build human-augmenting AIs that run on energy-efficient hardware.

 We are the creators and lead maintainers of: